noahehall/theBookOfNoah/0current/aws/exams/services/compute/SAM.md

 # serverless application model (SAM)

-- opensource framework that simplifies creation and deployment of serverless applications
+- AWS framework that simplifies creation and deployment of serverless applications
 - an extension of AWS CloudFormation + a CLI for testing & deployments

+## mythoughts

+- if you're using AWS, its worth the investment in learning

 ## links